 To find out whether you need a building permit, phone Council's Building Unit on 9262 6333.

 Before applying for a building permit, you need to choose a building surveyor.
 Council has building surveyors on staff.
 For more information, phone the Building Unit on 9262 6333.
 Alternatively, search the phone directory for building surveyors in your area.
-Once you've found a building surveyor, Council recommends that you confirm that they are a registered building practitioner at the Building Commission website.
+Once you've found a building surveyor, Council recommends that you confirm that they are a registered building practitioner at the Victorian Building Authority website.

 To obtain a building permit, complete an application form and submit it to your appointed building surveyor.
 The agent can apply on your behalf for the permit, but you must authorise the architect or builder in writing to make the application.